crillab/jkahypar/README.md

 ## Using the Library

-The library provides an interface for easily handling hypergraphs.
-The following section describes how to use its various features.

-> **Important Note**
->
+To use JKaHyPar, you need to declare its module `fr.univartois.cril.jkahypar` as a requirement in your `module-info.java`, and put its JAR on the *modulepath*.

-> Despite JKaHyPar is a *modular* library, you may also need to add its JAR to
-> the classpath when using it within another application, so as to allow to
-> dynamically load the native library it contains (JNA does not look into the
-> modulepath for such libraries).
+You may also need to put this JAR on the *classpath* when using it within another application, so as to allow to dynamically load the native library it contains (JNA does not look into the modulepath for such libraries).
-> A possible alternative consists in specifying manually the location of the
-> library (e.g., from [this directory](java-wrapper/src/main/resources/)), but
-> this approach is much less convenient in practice.
+A possible alternative consists in specifying manually the location of the library (e.g., from [this directory](java-wrapper/src/main/resources/)), but this approach is much less convenient in practice.

+Once your path is properly set, you can use JKaHyPar to create hypergraphs and compute partitions thereof.
+The following section describes how to use these various features.

 ### Creating a Hypergraph

-The `HypergraphBuilder` allows to easily create your hypergraphs, which may have weight on their hyperedges or vertices, or both.
+The `HypergraphBuilder` allows to easily create your hypergraphs, which may have weights on their hyperedges or vertices, or both.

-The following example show how to create the hypergraph on page 12 in the [hMetis manual](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf).
+The following example shows how to create the hypergraph on page 12 in the [hMetis manual](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf).

 ```java